 The actual moment she realises what's going (the first time), is hilarious.

-Sponge Bob Square Pants has an episode where Mrs. Puff goes to jail.
-At the end, it's revealed that it was all a dream, and Spongebob is going to jail.
+At the end of one episode where Mrs. Puff goes to jail, it's revealed that it was all a dream, and Spongebob is going to jail.
 Except that was all a dream, and she's in the boat with a random person from prison.
 After that, she just gives up, and the episode ends.

 In the Invader Zim episode "Dib's Wonderful Life of Doom", Dib receives supernatural powers from the alien race of the Meekrob, to help him stop Zim and the Irken invasion.
 The episode portrays Dib's following life being a celebrated Hero and the most successful paranormal investigator in the world, until old age, where in a TV interview he confesses having tossed a muffin at Zim in the school cantine once, upon which the moderator pulls of a mask revealing Zim's face laughing at him.
 Dib wakes up in Zim's laboratory realizing all of this was just a dream, programmed and simulated by Zim.